vaadin/web-components/.github/ISSUE_TEMPLATE/bug_report.md

 ### Minimal reproducible example

-**Please** provide a code snippet with issue reproduction, this makes your issue _much_ easier to diagnose.
+**Please** provide a demo project or code snippet that reproduces the issue, this makes your issue _much_ easier to diagnose.

 <!--
 ```